ghostwriter/wip/README.md

 // work in progress
 ```

-### Changelog

-Please see [CHANGELOG.md](./CHANGELOG.md) for more information on what has changed recently.

-### Security

-If you discover any security-related issues, please use [`Security Advisories`](https://github.com/ghostwriter/wip/security/advisories/new) instead of using the issue tracker.

 ### Credits

 - [Nathanael Esayeas](https://github.com/ghostwriter)
 - [All Contributors](https://github.com/ghostwriter/wip/contributors)

+### Changelog

+Please see [CHANGELOG.md](./CHANGELOG.md) for more information on what has changed recently.

 ### License

+Please see [LICENSE](./LICENSE) for more information on the license that applies to this project.

+### Security

-The BSD-3-Clause.
-Please see [License File](./LICENSE) for more information.
+Please see [SECURITY.md](./SECURITY.md) for more information on security disclosure process.